LiskArchive/lisk-legacy-docs/start/build-blockchain-app.md

 - [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md): Collection of NPM packages that provide blockchain- and lisk-specific functionalities.
 - [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md): Command line tool to interact with the network and maintain a node.

-## Build a blockchain application with the Lisk SDK in 3 steps
+## Build a blockchain application in 3 steps

 ### 1. Set up the SDK
 To get started building a blockchain application, [set up the Lisk SDK](../lisk-sdk/introduction.md#setup).